+One of the things that can help can be to spend some time trying to work out, well in advance, which arrangements will best suit your needs and the needs of others who share your loss.
 Some bereaved people find that they do not wish to celebrate Christmas at all, whilst some find that simply maintaining their routine and celebrating as normal is the best tribute they can pay their loved one.
 It may feel important to make a special effort to remember the person who has died.
 This can be as simple as ‘speaking’ to the person, silently or out loud, or it may involve visiting their grave, or a place that was special to them.
 These can be things that we do alone, or with friends or family.
 You may have photos or particular memories which you treasure; sharing these with others may be something that brings you together.

 We know that people remember and mourn in different ways.
 Conflict within a family can sometimes arise when we have expectations of how others should grieve, so try to be sensitive to others’ needs, and to talk openly about what will be best for you.

 The Christmas period may mean that your normal routine is disrupted, and this can make it easier to forget to look after yourself.
 Trying to keep to regular patterns of sleeping and eating are small things that can make a difference.
 Seeing friends or family, or volunteering for the day, can all help.